hassy/hassy.github.com/_posts/2016-02-18-project-dino-load-testing-on-lambda-with-artillery.md

 Dino is based on [Artillery](https://artillery.io), and the goal is to eventually get the whole of Artillery running on Lambda.

 Massive scale?
-Up to 100 lambdas can be spun up, each sending up to 500 RPS for 50,000 RPS in total.
+Up to 100 lambdas can be spun up, each sending 500-1000 RPS for 50k-100k RPS in total.

 Experimental?
 Dino has a very limited feature-set right now (think on par with `ab`) rather than a sophisticated load-generator like Artillery or JMeter.
 The goal is to run full Artillery on Lambda (at which point Dino will be merged into the Artillery CLI).